dieterich-lab/ImmunOMICS/README.md

 Reproducibility: Singularity
 ----------------------------

-A final option is to load the above Docker image using Singularity, designed for high-performance computing systems.
+A final option is to load the above Docker image using Singularity 3.8.7, designed for high-performance computing systems.
 To do so:

 1- Using singularity as an option for snakemake